salkin91/BackupHelper/README.md

 **BackupHelper is a program written in Java which is using .bat (on Windows) and .sh (Mac and Linux) scripts that copies a folder to another location when the source folder has been modified (checks this every minutes), to make it easy to store backups.**

+* **This program requires that latest version of Java is installed on the computer**

 ## How to run

 #### General